tsauvajon/nft-car-ownership/car/api/README.md

 ## TODO

-- Deploy on the Raspberry Pi
 - Config!!
+- Build the contract only once, then share along, instead of creating it every single call
 - Blink function with Philips Hue:
   - get the current color into a variable
   - switch back and forth between blink color and current color, with a delay between each change
   - restore current color
+- Deploy on the Raspberry Pi